 How CETA could benefit your business

 By cutting the duties companies have to pay at customs, the agreement makes it cheaper for EU businesses to trade in Canada (and of course for Canadian businesses to trade here).
-It also means you could benefit from cheaper parts and components coming from the country, invest there more easily and even bid for Canadian public contracts.
+It also means you could benefit from cheaper parts and components coming from the country/territory, invest there more easily and even bid for Canadian public contracts.
 To find out more about these and a host of other benefits, read this article from the European Commission.

 Important points about ‘origin’